simonw/datasette/docs/plugin_hooks.rst

 startup(datasette)
 ------------------

 This hook fires when the Datasette application server first starts up.

-You can implement a regular function, for example to validate required plugin configuration:
+Here is an example that validates required plugin configuration.
+The server will fail to start and show an error if the validation check fails:

 .. code-block:: python